consolidation/cgr/README.md

 You may select any directory you like for the `CGR_BIN_DIR`, as long as if is in your $PATH.

+## Display information

+To display the information of a project, run:

+`cgr info drush/drush`

+To display the information of all projects installed via 'cgr', run:

+`cgr info`

 ## Updating and Removing

 To update a project that you installed with `cgr`, run: